Your Base Vocabulary: The first ~625 words

 - Mandarin Chinese

 I’ve commissioned and compiled a professional translations of this list, put them into a set of thematic groups that makes them ~10% easier to memorize and commissioned 90 original illustrations for each thematic group.
 I’ve added detailed pronunciation information, gender (when appropriate), counting words (when appropriate) and occasional notes when a word doesn’t quite translate directly.
 So if you want to save yourself ~30-60 minutes of time, then grab one of these translations.
-[As mentioned above, these are coming out in August-November.
-If you're interested, go to the preorder page, fill out your email address, and I'll let you know as soon as they're available!]
+[As mentioned above, you'll find information about these on the Word Lists page, and you can order them here]